372groupproject/milestones-team18-yuniaohu-yanzhaoli/README.txt

 open the p2.repeatcount file by compiler click on the white triangle. input repeatcont in to the command line to print  some number

-open the p2.runprint file by compiler click on the white triangle. input runprint in to the command line to print  some string
+open the p2.run file by compiler click on the white triangle. input runprint in to the command line to print  some string

+open the p2.stop file by compiler click on the white triangle. input mystop in to the command line to print  some number

+cope the code which in p2.runresult.txt to https://www.calormen.com/jslogo/ and run. it will print some string.

+cope the code which in p2.output.txt to https://www.calormen.com/jslogo/ and run. it will print some number.

+cope the code which in p2.test.txt to https://www.calormen.com/jslogo/ and run. it will print string.

 cope the code which in p2.feature.txt to https://www.calormen.com/jslogo/ and run. it will be a small game to let you guess the number.